-For a while it seemed like the best SIM only deals were a thing of the past, with top smartphones only affordable via a contract that tied you to one provider for a year or two.
+The best SIM only deals might seem like a thing of the past, with top smartphones only affordable via a contract that tied you to one provider for a year or two.
 But SIM only deals (aka SIMO) are still very much around, and the best ones can offer huge savings on your monthly phone costs.

 When it comes to the handset with SIMO deals, you have two options: keep the one you have from a previous contract or pay for one outright (see our best budget camera phones round up for some top options).
 Once the hardware is sorted, all you have to do is look for the best SIM only deal to suit.